Driver Error is a Frequent Cause of Truck Accidents

 - Health problems.
 To earn or renew a commercial driver's license, a driver must pass a thorough medical evaluation.
 But a driver's health can change at any time and conditions including heart issues, diabetes, epilepsy, arthritis, vision and hearing problems and sleep apnea can put the driver at risk of losing control of the truck.

 If you or a family member has been injured in a truck accident or in a car accident or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.